suitenumerique/conversations/docs/system-requirements.md

 - **Authentication**: Any OIDC-compatible provider can be used instead of self-hosted Keycloak
 - **Object Storage**: External services (S3, Azure Blob) or self-hosted solutions (MinIO) are both viable
 - **Database**: Consider PostgreSQL clustering or managed database services for high availability
-- **Scaling**: Horizontal scaling is recommended for Django API and Y-Provider services
+- **Scaling**: Horizontal scaling is recommended for Django API service

 ### Minimal Production Setup (Core Services Only)